Individual Herbs Notebook

 Traditional Actions/Indications:

-1. Tonifies the Liver and Kidneys, nourishes the Blood and nourishes Jing (Zhi He Shou Wu)
+1. Tonifies the Liver and Kidney Yin, nourishes the Blood and Jing (Zhi He Shou Wu)

-Yin Deficiency with lower back and knee weakness and pain, soreness of the extremities, nocturnal emissions and insomnia
+Lower back and knee weakness and pain, soreness of the extremities, nocturnal emissions

 2. Expels Wind from the skin by nourishing the Blood (Zhi He Shou Wu)